-Most misdemeanor case fees will now begin at $1100.
+Misdemeanor case fees will still begin at $1100.

 I decided upon these prices after much consideration about how to offset the actual cost increases that I will be paying after the first of the year.
-I could have just rounded everything up by $100 or more, but I’m not out to screw anyone, or take anyone for a ride.
+I’m not out to screw anyone, or take anyone for a ride.
 I provide an unsurpassed level of service that is WELL worth the money I charge.
 I earn a good living from doing honest work, but I have also long joked (albeit half-heartedly), about my conscience, because If it wasn’t for that damn thing, I’d make a lot more money.
 In place of just raking in the cash, however, I do well enough, and, more important, I feel good about myself and the results I produce for my clients.
 It may sound cliched, but nothing beats a sincere and honest “thank you.”

 If you’re looking to hire a lawyer to win your license back, or for a DUI or criminal charge, do your homework.
 Look for information, and read around.
 Check prices, too (and run from anyone who won’t discuss it until you come into his or her office).
 You can reach my office Monday through Friday, from 8:30 a.m until 5:00 p.m., at 586-465-1980.
 All my consultations are confidential and done over the phone, right when you call, so it couldn’t be more convenient.
 We’re here to help.